evyatar9/Writeups/HackTheBox/Laboratory/README.md

 ```

-## Laboratory is still active machine - [Full writeup](Laboratory-Writeup.pdf) avaliable with root password only.
+## Laboratory is still active machine -  avaliable with root password only.

 [@evyatar9](https://t.me/evyatar9)